 - ALS is the average life span in years or time-frequency

 Customer Lifetime Value Definition

-A customer lifetime value is the total value or expected amount of revenue that is generated by a customer of their lifetime.
+A customer lifetime value is a total value or expected amount of revenue that is generated by a customer of their lifetime.

 Why is customer lifetime value important?

-From this information a company can then set up there marketing structure to account for the lifetime value of acquiring a new customer.
+From this information, a company can then set up its marketing structure to account for the lifetime value of acquiring a new customer.
 For example, if it costs $10.00 on average to acquire a customer, but the lifetime value of the customer is $50.00, then the cost of acquiring the customer is worth the cost.

 How to increase a customer lifetime value?

 One of the best ways to increase the lifetime value of a customer is to increase the average time a customer spends with a company.
 This is done by improving customer service, product engagement, and any other metric that will benefit the customer.
 If this can be done without dramatic increases in cost, the net result is more profit long term for the company.